Volzy/design-checklist/README.md

 ### Input fields
 - [ ] Text inputs has labels (not only placeholders).
 - [ ] Text inputs take advantage of native scrollwheels on mobile (e.g. datetime-local).
+- [ ] Show restrictions to input up front (e.g. "We only accept VISA and MasterCard" or "Should be a valid email format")

 ### Selects / Dropdowns
 - [ ] Select inputs doesn't disable native behavior (e.g. scrollwheel on mobile).

+### Errors
+- [ ] Show all possible errors at once to prevent circle feedback and multiple user tries